Jbachtiger/ci-pp5-gamer-verse/README.md

 ![Homepage](docs/features/homepage_not_signed_in.png)

 ### Homepage - Mobile
-When the homepage and website is view on smaller screen sizes the navigation bar turns into a burger menu to ensure a good user experience.
+When the homepage and website is viewed on smaller screen sizes the navigation bar turns into a burger menu to ensure a good user experience.

 ![Homepage - Mobile](docs/features/homepage_mobile.png)